SartorialGrunt0/Awesome-Hotends/README.md

 This is a list of popular all-metal hotends compatible with common toolheads for Voron pritner, Printers for Ants, and other custom 3D printers.
 Non-standardized, PTFE lined, or proprietary hotends for  prebuilt machines shall typically be excluded unless widely adopted and supported by the community.

-Looking for a toolhead to go with your extruder of choice?
+Looking for a toolhead to go with your hotend of choice?
 Check out [Awesome-Toolheads](https://github.com/SartorialGrunt0/Awesome-Toolheads).

 How about an extruder?
 Checkout [Awesome-Extruders](https://github.com/SartorialGrunt0/Awesome-Extruders).